Janon04/onecuponetree/README.md

-# One Cup One Tree Initiative Website
+# One Cup Initiative Website

-A comprehensive Django web application for the One Cup One Tree Initiative - a sustainable movement empowering farmers, training youth, and restoring our planet through innovative coffee and tree planting programs.
+A comprehensive Django web application for the One Cup Initiative - a sustainable movement empowering farmers, training youth, and restoring our planet through innovative coffee and tree planting programs.

 ## 🌟 Features